VaknimusPrime/RotemRepo/README.md

 ```
 kubectl config view | grep server
 ```
-from the result, take the address and add it to the host field on the provider.tf file
+from the result, take the address and add it to the terraform apply command under minikube_host var (Example below)

 installing mysql DB.
 ```